Getting Prepared for R U OK? Day

 Supporting others is something most of us will want to do, but we often don’t know where to start.
 Keep the ABC framework in mind – ask and listen, build a plan, and connect to help – and you will be well equipped to look after someone you care about who is having a hard time.

-Remember it’s not on you to fix or solve it, but even just giving someone a chance to talk to can help a lot.
 You also need to look after yourself when you are helping other people, so if you want more information on what you should and shouldn’t do as a manager when looking after your team we have created a resource to provide some guidance.

 Remember, it’s important to make sure you remember to put your life jacket on first before being able to support those around you, so please remember that you can always book in a counselling session to debrief, and make sure you prioritise time to do things to look after your own mental health.